-The thing about this recipe for Homemade Golden Oreos is that they are even better than the kind from the store.
+The thing about this recipe for Homemade Golden Oreo Cookies is that they are even better than store bought.
 Prepare to be obsessed!

 A while back, I posted my recipe for Homemade Oreo Cookies (the original variety) and ever since, my son requests them more than anything else.